guillermodulce/eCommerce_Elektra/README.md

 In future implementations, stock management, cost and supplier information will be included.
 The development of the shopping cart will have the possibility of paying with crypto assets, digital wallets and credit cards.

+## Sections

+* Home

+The main categories are located on the initial screen, as well as the entry to the administrator's registry and login.

+* Category view

+When entering the view by category, you can see the list of items, with their respective image, brand, name, weight, price in US dollars and its equivalent in Bitcoins.
+For this we use the Currency Data API live/endpoint <url https://apilayer.com/marketplace/currency_data-api>, which provides a simple REST API with real-time and historical exchange rates for 168 world currencies, delivering currency pairs in universally used, compatible JSON format. with any of your applications.
+Spot exchange rate data is retrieved from several major forex data providers in real time, validated, processed and delivered every hour, every 10 minutes or even within the 60 second market window.

+* Product detail view

+The product detail section contains, in addition to what is indicated in the category view, a detailed description of the article and up to three related images.

+* Register as admin

+In the register as administrator section, you must enter the user name, email, password with their respective confirmation.
+The system validates if there is repeated information in username or email, and gives a response accordingly.

+* Login

+* Create a category
+* Create a product
+* Reset password

 ![Image text](https://github.com/guillermodulce/eCommerce_Elektra/blob/main/app_ecommerce/static/elektrascr.png)